 These issues put the reputation of banks at risk, especially amongst customers.

 Customers post their complaints on Twitter, especially after a given banking system goes offline.

 In the meantime, banking institutions are closing down some of their branches, where their customers can usually go and receive the desired services as a digital banking alternative.

-As such, they may soon become fed up of such issues and opt for another bank.
+As such, they may soon become fed up with such issues and opt for another bank.

 According to Danske Bank, the purpose of its AI project with IBM is “to be one step ahead and avoid incidents which affect the customers negatively.”

-The Danish bank is utilizing the Predictive Insights of IBM, which it is now working on to train it how to identify problems.
+The Danish bank is utilizing the Predictive Insights of IBM, which is now working on to train it on how to identify problems.

 Danske Bank’s co-head of IT operations Ona Juodkiene, claims: “It takes time and talented IT professionals to tailor and adjust and integrate these systems into the organization’s IT environment.